dgarnitz/vectorflow/README.md

     'JobID': job_id
 }
 ```

+If you are using MongoDB, please note that for the `environment` variable, you will need to pass your MongoDB connection URI, which you can find in your Atlas Console under `Database Deployments->Connect->Drivers`.
+Your URI should look like `mongodb+srv://<username>:<password>@cluster.mongodb.net/?retryWrites=true&w=majority`, where you will replace `<username>` with your username, and pass the string as the environment variable keeping `<password>` as is in the string.
+For the password, you pass it in the `X-VectorDB-Key` header option.

 ### VectorFlow API Client
 The easiest way to use VectorFlow is with the our clients, located in `clients/` directory.
 There are several scripts, with different configurations for qickly uploading data.
 We recommmend starting with the `clients/standard_upload_client.py` - Running this script will submit a document to VectorFlow for embedding with Open AI ADA and upload to the local qdrant instance.
 You can change the values to match your configuration.